NonlinearFruit/flotsam/Creeds/README.md

 - [x] Deuteronomy 6:4
 - [x] Matthew 16:16
-- [ ] 1 Cor 15:3-4
+- [ ] 1 Cor 15:3-4 "For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, (ESV)""
+- [ ] Eph 4:4-6 "There is one body and one Spirit—just as you were called to the one hope that belongs to your call—one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.
+(ESV)"
-- [ ] Eph 4:4-6

-This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; of whom I am chief.
+- [ ] 1 Timothy 1:15 "The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
+(ESV)"
-— 1 Timothy 1:15, KJV

-This is a true saying, if a man desire the office of a bishop, he desireth a good work.
-— 1 Timothy 3:1, KJV

-For bodily exercise profiteth little: but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come.
-This is a faithful saying and worthy of all acceptation.
-— 1 Timothy 4:8-9[2], KJV

 It is a faithful saying: For if we be dead with him, we shall also live with him: If we suffer, we shall also reign with him: if we deny him, he also will deny us: If we believe not, yet he abideth faithful: he cannot deny himself.
 — 2 Timothy 2:11-13, KJV